There’s no denying that kitchens and bathrooms sell homes. But you know what else they do?

 The finishing touch in making your kitchen feel high-end is to install a killer pendant over the benchtop or island.
 The thing to keep in mind here is that you don’t have to spend a lot.
 Opt for a black pendant in a structural, interesting form.

 I love a pendant with a few bulbs, strewn across the roof and draping down from multiple cords.
-If that variety doesn’t take your fancy, just ensure it’s eye-caching and graphic.
+If that variety doesn’t take your fancy, just ensure it’s eye-catching and graphic.